-- RAE exemption: 20% to 100% of the amount effectively invested.
-The amount and period to use the benefit (not less than 3 years) depends on the nature and size of the project.
-The benefit is deducted directly from the amount of IRAE, and the annual exemption shall not exceed 60% (80% for new companies) of the amount of IRAE of each year. - NWT exemption: movable fixed assets included in the investment project, civil construction works (for 8 years if located in Montevideo or 10 years if located in the rest of the country). - VAT reimbursement on the local purchase of goods or services for civil construction work.

-VAT and custom duties exemption on the import of fixed assets considered as non-competitive with the national industry.
+- IRAE exemption: from 30% to 100% of the amount effectively invested.
+The amount and period to use the benefit - not less than 4 years - depends on the nature and size of the project.
+The benefit is deducted directly from the amount of IRAE, and the annual exemption shall not exceed 90% of the amount of said tax of each year. - NWT exemption: movable fixed assets included in the investment project, civil construction works - for 8 years if located in Montevideo or 10 years if located in the rest of the country. - VAT reimbursement on the local purchase of goods or services for civil construction work. - VAT and custom duties exemption on the import of fixed assets considered as non-competitive with the national industry.

-Companies must annually control and submit information to the COMAP in relation with the investment and with other indicators committed by the companies in the investment project application.
+Companies must annually control and submit information to the COMAP in relation with the investment, and with other indicators committed by the companies in the investment project application.